Letter from the Chair

 Within the first five years, the numbers of Global Studies majors grew to over 900 per year—60% focusing on the socioeconomic and political aspects of globalization, and 40% emphasizing the cultural and ideological side.
 More majors from Global Studies participate in Education Abroad experiences than from any other department or program on campus.

 The first student to enroll in Global Studies was Safeed “Titu” Asghar.
 After graduation Titu attended the American University School of International Service in Washington DC.
 Now married, he is employed in government service in the Washington area.
-Other graduates of the program have attended Columbia University’s School of International Affairs, the George Washington University School of Foreign Service, UC-San Diego School of International Relations and Pacific Studies, other graduate programs in international studies, law schools, business schools, and medical schools.
+Other graduates of the program have attended Columbia University’s School of International Affairs, the George Washington University School of Foreign Service, UC San Diego School of International Relations and Pacific Studies, other graduate programs in international studies, law schools, business schools, and medical schools.
 Some have gone directly into business, public service agencies, and government service.
 Many have traveled abroad.
 Several have gone into the Peace Corps and some completing the foreign service exam.
-The Alumni Page of the our website provides letters from alums reporting on their diverse and fascinating experiences around the world.
+The Alumni Page of our website provides letters from alums reporting on their diverse and fascinating experiences around the world.